waldesem/Web-Personal-DB/README.md

 ### The main technology stack used in this project includes:

 - Python;
-- Flask (APIFlask) as the web server;:
+- Flask (APIFlask) as the web server;
 - Flask-JWT-Extended for authorization;,
-- Flask-SQLAlchemy (SQLAlchemy) as ORM technique;
+- Flask-SQLAlchemy (SQLAlchemy) as ORM and database;
-- Flask-Marshmallow (Marshmallow) as validation and serialization techniques;
+- Flask-Marshmallow (Marshmallow) as validation and serialization of data;
 - Vue3 as the frontend;
 - Bootstrap 5 as the UI framework.